Sheyi-seph/The-end-of-me/alexis/0_00-basics/02-shell_perms/README.md

 This command prints all the groups the current user is part of

 03-betty_own
-This command changes the owner of the file README.md to betty]
+This command changes the owner of the file README.md to betty

+04-blank_file
+This command creates an empty file called bye